Notes on Morel, "The Story of the Congo Free

 which ensued encouraged use of the most aggressive techniques to secure

 control of an African territory as a colony.

-- The land rush led to the drawing of borders of
+- The land rush led to the drawing of borders in

 Africa which persist until today and still follow few traditional,